 OVERVIEW: The Nina Mason Pulliam Charitable Trust awards grants in Arizona and Indiana to support women, children, animals, nature, and community enrichment.
-The average grant from this funder is around $64,000 and there are two funding cycles per year.
-Although the trust does not accept unsolicited grant proposals, new nonprofits are welcome to submit an initial letter of inquiry.

 FUNDING AREAS: Women, children and families, animals and nature, community enrichment

 IP TAKE: The bulk of Pulliam Charitable Trust funding goes to helping people in need, which involves helping vulnerable children and adults get through crises, become self-sufficient, and train for employment.